davidtr1037/chopper/README.md

 ```

 Notes:
+* Currently, the porject must be compiled for 32-bit
-* Use llvm-config from the Autoconf build
+* Use llvm-config from the Autoconf build (LLVM 3.4)

 ## Usage Example
 Let's look at the following program: